ajwills72/rminr/docs/data-github.md

 1. Click 'create repository'

+## Sharing your repository

+Private repositories can only been seen by people who you invite.
+Folow these steps to invite someone:

+1. Click 'settings' (a cog wheel)

+1. Click "manage access"

+1. Click 'invite a collaborator'.
+To share it, you need to know their github username.
+For now, share with me - `ajwills72`.
+After the session, invite your supervisor, and your dissertation partner(s).

 ## Creating your PAT for github

 A **PAT** is a Personal Access Token.
 It's something you need to use github and Rstudio together.
 It's a bit like a password, except that you don't get to decide what it is, github does.
 And, by default, it expires after 30 days, so you have to make a new one each month.
 This is a bit of a faff but it improves security.